DVM SQL Rewrite Rules

 has specialized delta operators for both.

-4. Scalar Sublink Hoisting (rewrite_scalar_subqueries)
+4. Scalar Sublink Hoisting (rewrite_scalar_subquery_in_where / rewrite_correlated_scalar_in_select)

 Input Pattern: Scalar subqueries in SELECT or WHERE: